OfficeDev/open-xml-docs/docs/word/how-to-apply-a-style-to-a-paragraph-in-a-word-processing-document.md

 The reference to the found paragraph is stored in a variable named paragraph.
-If a paragraph is not found at the specified index, the <xref:System.Linq.Enumerable.ElementAtOrDefault>
-method returns null as the default value.
+If a paragraph is not found at the specified index, the `ElementAtOrDefault` method returns null as the default value.
 This provides an opportunity to test for null and throw an error with an appropriate error message.